Kintyre/ksconf/README.md

 ### ksconf.py check
     usage: ksconf.py check [-h] FILE [FILE ...]

+    Provide basic syntax and sanity checking for Splunk's .conf files.
+Use Splunk's builtin 'btool check' for a more robust validation of keys and values.
+Consider using this utility as part of a pre-commit hook.

     positional arguments:
       FILE        One or more configuration files to check.
 If the special value of '-' is given, then the list of files to validate is read from